-Facebook: With over 2 billion monthly active users, Facebook is one of the easiest and most effective ways to leap into social media.
+Facebook: With over 2.93 billion monthly active users, using Facebook for nonprofits is one of the easiest and most effective ways to leap into social media.
 In fact, 98% of nonprofits are already using Facebook.

 But due to the decline in organic reach on Facebook, many nonprofits are facing challenges to gain engagement on posts.

 Twitter: Many nonprofits are on Twitter, but few have been able to tap the potential of this platform.
 Researches show that NGOs using Twitter raise much more funds online than those not using it.
 Apart from helping you raise funds, Twitter can also result in increased awareness about a cause, more active volunteer engagement, brand-building, and so much more.
 It has a massive reach and is growing at a fast pace providing you the potential to reach out to a massive audience.